anjie-qiao/CSGD/README.md

                 dataset.task_name='O2-N2-CO2' \
                 dataset.guidance_target='O2-N2-CO2'
 ```
-All default configurations can be found in `configs/config.yaml`.
-In this example, we set `model.ensure_connected=True` to ensure that all generated components are retained during graph-to-molecule conversion (see paper Section 3.2).
+All default configurations can be found in `configs`.

 Other examples for small molecule generation: